This documentation covers Vite 4 (old version). For the latest version, see https://vite.dev.

 server.strictPort

-boolean
+• Type: boolean

-to exit if port is already in use, instead of automatically trying the next available port.
+Set to true to exit if port is already in use, instead of automatically trying the next available port.

 server.https

-boolean | https.ServerOptions
+• Type: boolean | https.ServerOptions

 Enable TLS + HTTP/2.
-Note this downgrades to TLS only when the server.proxy
+Note this downgrades to TLS only when the server.proxy option is also used.

-The value can also be an options object passed to https.createServer()
+The value can also be an options object passed to https.createServer().

 A valid certificate is needed.
 For a basic setup, you can add @vitejs/plugin-basic-ssl to the project plugins, which will automatically create and cache a self-signed certificate.
 But we recommend creating your own certificates.